UPDATE Online and telephone counselling now available.

 Making a start

-After a free introductory consultation by phone or email, we can arrange an initial meeting, without obligation, where we can explore together whether counselling is right for you, and whether I am the right person for you.
+It is understandable that making the first call or sending the first email may feel difficult.
+After a first contact by phone or email, we can arrange an initial meeting, without obligation, whether it is online, by telephone or face-to-face, where we can explore together whether counselling is right for you, and whether I am the right person for you.

 Please visit my website: